 Learning to accept yourself is the greatest love of all.

-When she told me about it, I thought about Angels in America, the award winning show witch tells the story of a mormon man coming to terms with his sexuality.
+When I learned about the show, I thought about Angels in America, the award-winning show witch tells the story of a Mormon man coming to terms with his sexuality.

 But the memories of Tony Kushners play were quickly erased as Steven appeared on stage a few days later.

 But sharing details from his relationship with his former wife, is that even legal?
 As he told us about her, I looked at the doors leading into the room where Steven performed.
 Could we expect a furious woman to enter the room, attacking Steven for sharing details about their marriage?
 For a moment, I braced myself.
 Luckily, no woman appeared.

 It was a heartwarming moment for me, listening to Steven as he shared wonderful memories about his children.
 Even a gay man like myself was moved when Steven talked about his past as a devoted father and husband.

 Steven Fales is Confessions of a Mormon Boy.
 And Confessions of a Mormon Boy is Steven Fales, if that makes any sense.
 My point is that Steven has a special way of communicating his personal story.
 This sets him apart from other actors.

 Not for a minute were my eyes looking in any other direction than on the stage.
 Not many actors are able to share their stories with so much intensity, humor, and sadness.